 Option 6.
 Using Cash Savings to Fund Your Business

-If you’ve set aside money in a savings account or investment portfolio you have the options of funding your business without any debt.
+If you’ve set aside money in a savings account or investment portfolio you have the options of financing your business without any debt.
 You could also choose to loan the business money from yourself (for some, there can be tax benefits to such an arrangement).

 - No creditors to repay and no interest owed